JASYTIONLINE/3302-cmpa-repo/content/index.md

 By combining structured navigation with inter-page links, the site supports **search, browse, and discovery** — the three main ways users interact with organized information.

-NOTE: If you want to Study without Studying and break free from the hum drum stanard form of study, make sure to enjoy the story woven through this site: **[[05-tlg/index|The Last Gate]]** — a narrative experiment in blending fiction with project management principles.
+NOTE: If you want to Study without Studying and break free from the hum drum standard form of study, make sure to enjoy the story woven through this site: **[[05-tlg/index|The Last Gate]]** — a narrative experiment in blending fiction with project management principles.

 ---